 How can Napoli Shkolnik help with a firefighter injury claim?

 Napoli Shkolnik has access to the resources and information needed to help you build a successful case.
 We are uniquely positioned with former firefighters who are familiar with the risks that firefighters face.
 Of Counsel Stephen Holihan is a retired firefighter who has been disabled by the events of the 9/11 World Trade Center Attacks.

-He personally knows the hardship firefighters faced and continue to face in connection with the issues that arise from the 9/11 attacks.
+He personally knows the hardship firefighters faced and continue to face in connection with the 9/11 attacks.
 Stephen maintains close ties to the FDNY community.
 He litigates tirelessly for firefighters in defense of their three-quarter disability injury pensions and other serious firefighter injury matters.